 “You are so impeccably dressed today.
 I admire your outfit.”

 Now you’ve offered a sincere compliment, but without any hidden expectations for the future.
-The person on the receiving end can feel good about being noticed in such a positive way and they may want to dress that way again, but there is really no unintended expectation that they should always dress that way.
+The person on the receiving end can feel good about being noticed in such a positive way and he may want to dress that way again, but there’s really no unintended expectation that he should.

 “He never eats meat.”

-This is the only statement that is most likely true if speaking of a die hard vegetarian or vegan.
+This is the only statement that’s most likely true if speaking of a diehard vegetarian or vegan.
 Even so, I think a better statement is:

 “He doesn’t eat meat.”

 The reason is that it again avoids setting a bar or expectation.
-It is really stating a value that pertains to a behavior, and leaves open the door as to whether the person wants to deviate from it.
-There is no demand implied, but rather a descriptive observation.
+It’s really stating a value that pertains to a behavior, and leaves open the door as to whether the person wants to deviate from it.
+There’s no demand implied, but rather a descriptive observation.